d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 the reasons for giving certain answers.
 In most cases, the latter student will do much better.

 Likewise, consider a model that simply uses a lookup table to answer questions.
 If the set of allowable inputs is discrete and reasonably small, then perhaps after viewing *many* training examples, this approach would perform well.
-Still this model has no ability to do better than random guessing when faced with exampels that it has never seen before.
+Still this model has no ability to do better than random guessing when faced with examples that it has never seen before.
 In reality the input spaces are far too large to memorize the answers corresponding to every conceivable input.
 For example, consider the black and white $28\times28$ images.
-If each pixel can take one among $256$ gray scale values, then there are $256^784$ possible images.
+If each pixel can take one among $256$ gray scale values, then there are $256^{784}$ possible images.
 That means that there are far more low-res grayscale thumbnail-sized images than there are atoms in the universe.
-Even if we could encounter this data, we could never afford to store the lookuptable.
+Even if we could encounter this data, we could never afford to store the lookup table.

 Lastly, consider the problem of trying to classify the outcomes of coin tosses (class 0: heads, class 1: tails) based on some contextual features that might be available.
-No matter what what algorithm we come up with, because the generalization error will always be $\frac{1}{2}$.
+No matter what algorithm we come up with, because the generalization error will always be $\frac{1}{2}$.
 However, for most algorithms,
 we should expect our training error to be considerably lower, depending on the luck of the draw, even if we didn't have any features!
-Consder the dataset {0, 1, 1, 1, 0, 1}.
+Consider the dataset {0, 1, 1, 1, 0, 1}.
 Our feature-less would have to fall back on always predicting the *majority class*, which appears from our limited sample to be *1*.
 In this case, the model that always predicts class 1